JingxiongZ/BeijingLifeGame/README.md

-BeijingLifeGame using C++ and MFC.
+BeijingLifeGame Demo using C++ and MFC.